 Milk is a staple in diets all over the world.
 It is also an excellent source of vital nutrients like calcium, vitamins, and minerals.
-Today, we have a wide range of plant-based milks, including oat, soy, almond, and other non-dairy kinds of milk.
-However, the question is, are plant-based milks better for the environment?
+Today, we have a wide range of plant-based milk, including oat, soy, almond, and other non-dairy kinds of milk.
+However, the question is, is plant-based milk better for the environment?

 Dairy milk production harms our environment and contributes to greenhouse gas emissions.
-According to a study from Oxford University, cow’s milk contributes at least three times more carbon emissions than alternative milks3.
+According to a study from Oxford University, cow’s milk produced by dairy farmers contributes at least three times more carbon emissions than alternative milk3.
 In addition, the natural resources, including land, water, and grain, involved in raising livestock to produce cow’s milk contribute to climate change.

-When looking at the impact of plant milks on the environment, we need to consider the resources involved in growing the plant and the carbon footprint left.
+When looking at the impact of plant milk on the environment, we need to consider the resources involved in growing the plant and the carbon footprint left.

 Oat milk is a type of plant-based milk alternative that producers derive from whole oats that they soak in water, blend, and strain using a nut milk bag or cheesecloth.